mayurisamanta/BestBuy-Clone/README.md

 # Overview of our work

 **Home Page**
-- This is the landing page
+- This is the landing page.
+-
 ![App Screenshot](https://i.postimg.cc/v8pWxsbR/Web-capture-28-9-2022-03855-silver-sfogliatella-0c9664-netlify-app.jpg)

 **Login Page**
 - This is the Login Page in case you dont have any account already.
+-
 ![App Screenshot](https://i.postimg.cc/cC6XxMRQ/Web-capture-28-9-2022-04750-silver-sfogliatella-0c9664-netlify-app.jpg)